shanemileham/levelupmylife/_content/books/stephen-laberge--exploring-the-world-of-lucid-dreaming.md

 ### 3. Waking Up in the Dream World
 #### Critical state-testing technique
+1. **Plan when to test your state** - Pick five to ten different occasions during the day to test your state.
+These should be circumstances that are similar in some ways to your dreams.
+Any time you come in contact with something that resembles a dreamsign, test your state.
+Whenever anything surprising or unlikely occurs or anytime you experience unusually powerful emotions, or anything dream like, test your state.
+If you have recurrent dreams, any situations related to the recurrent content are ideal.
+2. **Test your state** - Ask yourself the critical question as often as possible (at least the five to ten specific times you selected in Step 1): “Am I dreaming or awake?”
+Don’t just automatically ask the question and mindlessly reply, “Obviously, I’m awake,” or you will do the same thing when you actually are dreaming.
+Look around for any oddities or inconsistencies that might indicate you are dreaming.
+Think back to the events of the last several minutes.
+Do you have any trouble remembering what just happened?
+If so, you may be dreaming.

 #### Power of resolution technique
+Goal: “resolving to maintain unbroken continuity of consciousness” throughout both the waking and dream states.
+1. **Day practice** - During the day, think continuously that “all things are of the substance of dreams”
+2. **Night practice** - Before sleep, resolve that you will comprehend the dream state.

 #### Intention technique
+1. **Resolve to recognize dreaming** - Upon awakening or immediately prior to sleep, clearly and confidently affirm your intention to remember to recognize the dream state.
+2. **Visualize yourself recognizing dreaming** - Imagine as vividly as possible that you are in dream situations which would typically cause you to realize that you are dreaming.
+Incorporate several of your most frequently occurring or favorite dreamsigns in your visualizations.
+3. **Imagine carrying out an intended dream action** - Resolve to carry out some particular chosen action in the dream.
+A good choice would be an action that is itself a dreamsign.
+For example, see yourself flying in your dream and recognizing that you are dreaming.
+While doing this be sure to firmly resolve to recognize the next time you are dreaming.

 #### Reflection-intention technique
+1. **Plan when you intend to test your state** - Choose in advance certain occasions when you intend to remember to test your state.
+For example, you might decide to ask, “Am I dreaming?” when you arrive home from work, at the beginning of each conversation you have, every hour on the hour, and so on.
+Choose a frequency of state testing that feels comfortable.
+Use imagery to help you remember to ask the question.
+For instance, if you intend to ask it when you arrive at home, see yourself opening the door and remembering your intention.
+Practice the exercise a dozen times or more during the day at your selected times and also whenever you find yourself in a situation which is in any way dreamlike, for example, whenever something surprising or odd happens or you experience inappropriately strong emotions or find your mind (and especially memory) strangely unresponsive.
+2. **Test your state** - Ask yourself, “Am I dreaming or awake?”
+Look around you for any oddities or inconsistencies that might indicate you are dreaming.
+Think back to the events of the last several minutes.
+Do you have any trouble remembering what just happened?
+If so, you may be dreaming.
+Read some text twice.
+Don’t conclude that you are awake unless you have solid proof (for example, the writing stays the same every time you look at it).
+3. **Imagine yourself dreaming** - After having satisfied yourself that you’re awake, ask yourself what it would be like if you were dreaming.
+Intently imagine that what you are perceiving (hearing, feeling, smelling, or seeing) is a dream.
+Observe your environment carefully for your target dreamsigns.
+4. **Imagine doing what you intend to do in your lucid dream** - Decide in advance what you would like to do in your next lucid dream.
+Imagine experiencing doing whatever you have chosen to do.
+Firmly resolve that you will remember to recognize that you are dreaming and to do what you intend in your next lucid dream.

+Once you establish a systematically critical attitude in your waking life, sooner or later you will decide to try a state test when you are actually dreaming.
+And then you will be awake in your dream.

 #### Prospective memory training
+1. **Read the day’s targets** - The book includes target events (e.g. the next time I see/hear/do/feel X).
+When you get up in the morning, read only the targets for that day.
+(Do not read the targets before the proper day.)
+Memorize the day’s targets.
+2. **Look for your targets during the day** - Each time you notice a target, ask yourself "Am I dreaming?" and perform a state test.
+3. **Keep track of how many target events you hit** - Record number of targets hit.
+If you missed your first chance to notice a target, you failed to hit it.
+If you are certain the target did not happen, record that.
+4. **Continue the exercise for at least one week** - If at the end of the week, you are still missing most of the targets, continue until you can hit most of them.
+Make up your own list of targets, keep track of your success rate, and observe how your memory develops.

 #### MILD technique
+1. **Set up dream recall** - Resolve to wake up and recall dreams during each dream period
+2. **Recall your dream** - Try to recall as many details as possible from your dream (arouse yourself if you're drifting back to sleep)
+3. **Focus your intent** - While returning to sleep, concentrate single-mindedly on your intention to remember to recognize that you’re dreaming
+4. **See yourself becoming lucid** - Imagine that you are back in your dream, but this time you recognize that it is a dream.
+Find a dreamsign in the experience; when you see it say to yourself: “I’m dreaming!” and continue your fantasy.
+5. **Repeat** - Repeat Steps 3 and 4 until your intention is set, then let yourself fall asleep.
+Repeat the procedure so that the last thing in your mind before falling asleep is your intention to remember to recognize the next time you are dreaming.

 #### Autosuggestion technique
+1. **Relax completely** - Relax, PMR, etc.
+2. **Tell yourself that you will have a lucid dream** - While remaining deeply relaxed, suggest to yourself that you are going to have a lucid dream, either later the same night or on some other night in the near future.
+Avoid putting intentional effort into your suggestion.
+Do not strongly insist with statements like “Tonight I will have a lucid dream!”
+You might find that if you don’t succeed after a night or two following such misplaced certainty, you will rapidly lose faith in yourself.
+Instead, attempt to put yourself in the frame of mind of genuinely expecting that you will have a lucid dream tonight or sometime soon.
+Let yourself think expectantly about the lucid dream you are about to have.
+Look forward to it, but be willing to let it happen all in good time.

 ### 4. Falling Asleep Consciously
 #### Hypnagogic imagery technique